tbohne/oscillogram_classification/README.md

 ```
 $ python preprocess.py --path /VALIDATION_DATA --feature_extraction --feature_list data/training_filtered_features.csv --type validation
 ```
 This in turn leads to a set of files corresponding to the different feature vectors.
 In the described scenario, the file to be used for training would be `validation_manually_filtered_feature_vectors.npz`.
-The generation of the test data set works analogously.
+The generation of the test dataset works analogously.

 **Training**
 ```